mmstewart/Server-Diagnostic-Application/README.md

 # Server-Diagnostic-Application

 This application diagnoses computer servers, converting JSON files to string.
-This application uses [OkHttp](http://square.github.io/okhttp/), an HTTP & HTTP/2 client for Android and Java.

 This application includes a splash screen (Feel free to add your logo or remove it completely) and a navigation drawer.